8 Oct 2024

 Personality Traits: Empathetic, selfless, caring

-Examples: Johnson & Johnson, TOMs, Burt’s Bees, Huggies
+Examples: Johnson & Johnson, TOMs, Burt’s Bees, Huggies, Volvo

 Caregiver brands focus on nurturing and supporting others.
 Johnson & Johnson’s For All You Love showcased empathy and care for families, while Burt’s Bees’ Greater Good emphasizes its dedication to sustainability and community.